gustavocodigo/InstallFridaTermux/README.md

-the version frida for is:
+the frida version in this script is:

 16.1.3

 You can change the url in the sh file to download others versions 😀 !